 “He will establish you and guard you against the evil one.”
 2 Thessalonians 3:3

 “For it is better, if it is God’s will, to suffer for doing good than for doing evil.”
 1 Peter 3:17

 d) Lack of wisdom and understanding can be surmounted when we become part of Christ’s family.

 “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him” James 1:5

 “The unfolding of your words gives light; it gives understanding to the simple.”
 Psalms 119:130

 “Study to show yourself approved unto God, a workman that needs not to be ashamed, rightly dividing the word of truth” 2 Timothy 2:15

-e) Demon Possession, separation from God, lawlessness, perversion, and depravation are now subdued in Christ.
+e) Demon Possession, separation from God, lawlessness, perversion, depravation, and sinful compromising of our family are now subdued in Christ.

 “And these signs shall follow them that believe; In my name shall they cast out devils…” Mark 16:17